 Adaptation requires planning that includes new objectives, new strategies and increased consideration of uncertainty.
-For example, objectives to maintain biodiversity or timber could be modified to maintain ecological resilience, and strategies to mitigate flood impacts should take into account the higher probability of flooding associated with climate change plus climate oscillations.
-Practitioners may need more flexibility to handle regime shifts (e.g. if forested ecosystems lose viability).
-Best management practices for ecosystem management33 provide an excellent resource.
+For example, objectives to maintain biodiversity or timber could be modified to maintain ecological resilience, and strategies should take into account the higher vulnerability of monocultures.

+Practitioners may need more flexibility to handle regime shifts (e.g., if forested ecosystems lose viability).
+Best management practices for ecosystem management27 provide an excellent resource.